setup.py Arbitrary Code Execution

 pip Code Execution critical Linux macOS Windows

-When a package is installed via `pip install`, pip executes the package's setup.py file using the installing user's privileges.
-This allows an attacker to embed arbitrary Python code in setup.py that runs automatically during installation, with no sandboxing or isolation.
-The executed code has full access to the filesystem, environment variables, network, and any resources available to the user running pip.
-This is one of the most fundamental and widely exploited attack vectors in the Python packaging ecosystem.
+When pip installs or builds a package through a legacy setuptools path, it may execute the package's setup.py file using the installing user's privileges.
+This allows an attacker to embed arbitrary Python code in setup.py that runs during build or installation, with no sandboxing beyond whatever isolation the user provides.
+The executed code has access to the filesystem, environment variables, network, and any resources available to the user running pip.
+This remains a fundamental attack vector for legacy source-distribution workflows in the Python packaging ecosystem.[1]

 Prerequisites